twokilohertz/pymumble/API.md

 You can pass a keyword argument `reason=` if you'd like, defaults to empty string.

 ## SoundQueue object (accessible through User.sound)

 Contains the audio received from a specific user.
 Take care of the decoding and keep track on the timing of the reception.

+Allow stopping treating incoming audio for a specific user if `False`. `True` by default.

 > `User.sound.set_receive_sound(bool)`

-Allow stopping treating incoming audio for a specific user if `False`. `True` by default.
+Check if sound is present in this `SoundQueue`.

 > `User.sound.is_sound()`

-Return `True` if sound is present in this `SoundQueue`.

-> `User.sound.get_sound(duration=None)`

 Return a `SoundChunk` object containing the audio received in one packet coming from the server, and discard it from the list.
 If `duration` (in sec) is specified and smaller than the size of the next available audio, the split is taken care of.
 **Do not use a non 10ms multiple as it is the basic unit in Mumble.**

-> `User.sound.first_sound()`
+> `User.sound.get_sound(duration=None)`

 Return a `SoundChunk` object (the next one) but do not discard it.
 Useful to check it's timing without actually treat it yet.

+> `User.sound.first_sound()`

 ## SoundChunk object (received from User.sound)

 It contains a sound unit, as received from the server.
 It as several properties

+Get the PCM buffer for this sound, in 16 bits signed mono little-endian 48000Hz format :

 > `SoundChunk.pcm`

-The PCM buffer for this sound, in 16 bits signed mono little-endian 48000Hz format.
+Time when the packet was received.

 > `SoundChunk.timestamp`

-Time when the packet was received.
+Time calculated based on Mumble sequences (better to reconstruct the stream).

 > `SoundChunk.time`

-Time calculated based on Mumble sequences (better to reconstruct the stream).
+Mumble sequence for the packet.

 > `SoundChunk.sequence`

-Mumble sequence for the packet.
+Size of the PCM in bytes.

 > `SoundChunk.size`

-Size of the PCM in bytes.
+Length of the PCM in secs.

 > `SoundChunk.duration`

-Length of the PCM in secs.
+Mumble type for the chunk (coded used).

 > `SoundChunk.type`

-Mumble type for the chunk (coded used).
+Target of the packet, as sent by the server.

 > `SoundChunk.target`

-Target of the packet, as sent by the server.

 ## Channels object (accessible through Mumble.channels)

 Contains the channels known on the server.
 Allow listing and finding them.
 It is again a `dict` by channel ids (root=0) containing all the Channel objects.

-> `Mumble.channels.find_by_tree(iterable)`

 Search, starting from the root for every element a subchannel with the same name.
 Return the channel object or raise a `UnknownChannelError` exception.
+> `Mumble.channels.find_by_tree(iterable)`

+Return a list of all the children objects for a channel id.

 > `Mumble.channels.get_childs(channel_id)`

-Return a list of all the children objects for a channel id.
+Return a (nested) list of the channels above this id.

 > `Mumble.channels.get_descendants(channel_id)`

-Return a (nested) list of the channels above this id.

-> `Mumble.channels.new_channel(parent_id, name, temporary=False)`

 Create a channel with the given parameter.
 Set temporary to True to create temporary channel (The bot will automatically entered the new channel).

-> `Mumble.channels.remove_channel(channel_id)`
+> `Mumble.channels.new_channel(parent_id, name, temporary=False)`

 Remove channel with the given id.
 **Don't forget to give the bot related acl to do administration job.**
 Using certificate and register the bot will ensure the bot can do the administration job.

+> `Mumble.channels.remove_channel(channel_id)`

+Return a nested list of the channel objects above this id.

 > `Mumble.channels.get_tree(channel_id)`

-Return a nested list of the channel objects above this id.
+Return the first channel object matching the name.

 > `Mumble.channels.find_by_name(name)`

-Return the first channel object matching the name.

-> `Mumble.channels.unlink_every_channel()`

 Unlink every channels in server.
 So there will be no channel linked to other channel.

+> `Mumble.channels.unlink_every_channel()`

 ## Channel object (accessible through Mumble.channels[channel_id] or Mumble.channels.find_by_name(Name))

 Contains the properties of the specific channel.
 Allow to move a user into it.

+Return the property value for this channel.

 > `Channel.get_property(name)`

-Return the property value for this channel.

-> `Channel.move_in(session=None)`

 Move (or try to) a user's session into the channel.
 If no session specified, try to move the library application itself.

+> `Channel.move_in(session=None)`

+Remove the given channel.

 > `Channel.remove()`

-Remove the given channel.
+Send message into the specific channel.

 > `Channel.send_text_message(message)`

-Send message into the specific channel.

-> `Channel.get_users()`

 List all users currently in channel.
 After moving into a channel, it's normal to not have the list of user.
 Pymumble need few ms to update the list.

+> `Channel.get_users()`

+Link selected channel with other channel.

 > `Channel.link(channel_id)`

-Link selected channel with other channel.
+Unlink one channel which is linked to the selected channel.

 > `Channel.unlink(channel_id)`

-Unlink one channel which is linked to the selected channel.
+Unlink every channels which is linked to the selected channel.

 > `Channel.unlink_all()`

-Unlink every channels which is linked to the selected channel.
+Rename channel with given name (str).

 > `Channel.rename_channel(name)`

-Rename channel with given name (str).

-> `Channel.move_channel(new_parent_id)`

 Move channel inside new_parent_id (int).
 **Use Mumble.channels.find_by_name(name).get_id()** to get channel id

-> `Channel.set_channel_position(position)`
+> `Channel.move_channel(new_parent_id)`

 Change channel position with given position (int).
 Smaller position will place channel in the top.
 Higher position will place channel in the bottom.
 Negative integer can also be used, and it will be in the top of positive integer.

+> `Channel.set_channel_position(position)`

+Change channel max users with given max_users (int).

 > `Channel.set_channel_max_users(max_users)`

-Change channel max users with given max_users (int).
+Change channel description with given max_users (str).

 > `Channel.set_channel_description()`

-Change channel description with given max_users (str).
+Ask to the server an ACL permissions [object](https://github.com/mumble-voip/mumble/blob/master/src/Mumble.proto#L317) (requires bot have Write ACL permissions).
+This will invoke
+PYMUMBLE_CLBK_ACLRECEIVED.

 > `Channel.get_acl()`

-Request an ACL permissions [object](https://github.com/mumble-voip/mumble/blob/master/src/Mumble.proto#L317) (requires bot have Write ACL permissions).
-This will invoke PYMUMBLE_CLBK_ACLRECEIVED.
 Example of usage:

 ```
 def onacl(event):